 WATC delivers services through the following functional areas:

-Client Services, in partnership with WATC’s clients, seeks to provide a comprehensive suite of high-quality, cost-effective financial products and services in debt finance, investments, foreign exchange, treasury management, financial risk management and financial advisory services.
-These offerings are designed to promote, support and deliver sound financial risk management for WATC’s clients.
+- Client Services: In partnership with WATC’s clients, Client Services provides a comprehensive suite of high-quality, cost-effective financial products and services in debt finance, investments, foreign exchange, treasury management, financial risk management and financial advisory services.
+These products and services are designed to promote and enhance improved financial outcomes for WATC’s clients.
 Working collaboratively with clients, WATC ensures that the most appropriate application of these products and/or services achieve each client’s individual business requirements.

-Financial Markets undertakes activities in domestic and overseas capital markets, asset and liability management, management of WATC’s liquidity portfolio, investment management on behalf of clients, foreign exchange management transactions and economic and financial market analysis.
+- Financial Markets: Undertakes debt-funding activities in global capital markets, asset and liability management, management of WATC’s liquidity portfolio, investment management on behalf of clients, foreign exchange management transactions, and economic and financial markets analysis.

 Legal and Compliance is responsible for administering compliance with legislation, policies and WATC’s corporate governance practices, providing oversight of, and guidance in relation to, the origination and documentation of WATC’s borrowings and other agreements, including financial market and client agreements.

 - Corporate Support: Key functions supporting WATC’s operations include areas of business administrative services, finance, administration and treasury operations, human resources, information and communications technology, marketing and communications, and program management office.